Sayak-Bhunia/Quote_Generator/README.md

 If you're the tech-savvy kind and want to run the Random Quote Generator locally, follow these steps:

 1. Clone this repository: `git clone https://github.com/yourusername/random-quote-generator.git`
-2. Navigate to the project directory: `cd random-quote-generator`
+2. Navigate to the project directory: `cd Quote-Generator`
 3. Open `index.html` in your browser – voilà!

 ## 🤝 Contribute: